 Why rare: It produces female flowers and male flowers on separate plants and colonies of either can be widely separated by many miles, leading to lack of pollination.
 Ditching, draining, filling in wetlands, and feral hogs destroy the habitat.

-Details: It is the larval host plant for spicebush swallowtail butterfly (Papilia troilus), which lays its eggs on the lower surface of the leaves; when the eggs hatch, when the eggs hatch, the caterpillars eat my leaves before forming a cocoon.
+Details: It is the larval host plant for spicebush swallowtail butterfly (Papilio troilus), which lays its eggs on the lower surface of the leaves; when the eggs hatch, the caterpillars eat the leaves before forming a cocoon.

 About: Georgia Rockcress is a threatened perennial found along rocky slopes in Georgia and Alabama.
 Its delicate, erect stems hold flowers with four white petals.